-So far this season we have focused on the different types of broadleaf weeds that are common in Colorado lawns and landscapes.
+So far we have focused on the different types of broadleaf weeds common in Colorado lawns and landscapes.
 Now we would like to familiarize you with what we call “grassy weeds”.
 What is a grassy weed?
-Simply put it is any kind of grass foreign to your lawn, and there are many.
+Simply put it is any kind of grass foreign to your lawn or as we like to call them the “undesirables”, and there are many.

 The biggest difference between crabgrass and the other two types of grassy weeds is that crabgrass is not a perennial but an annual.
 In other words it germinates, sets seed, then dies, usually after the first hard frost in the fall.
 A single crabgrass plant has the ability to produce 150,000 seeds, and they can remain viable in the soil for up to 3 years.
 It normally doesn’t germinate until very late May or early June.
-So keep that in mind in April when you think that clump of something in your yard is crabgrass, it is more than likely tall fescue or quackgrass.
+So keep that in mind in April when you think that clump of something in your yard is crabgrass, it is more than likely another weedy type of grass.

 Another undesirable grass is Yellow Nutsedge.
 This grass grows far more rapidly than Bluegrass for example.
 It is easily identifiable because of it’s rapid growth and yellower appearance and triangular stem structure.
 If you roll a blade of grass back and forth between your fingers, you will feel the triangular shape of the stem.
 This grass can be controlled by a specialty herbicide which will deny the leaves photosynthesis and bleach the blades.
 We offer this service to our lawn fertilization package customers.